Bernardo-MG/mule-ws-security-soap-example/readme.md

 These are applied to the different web services implementations which Mule supports:

-- Code-first CXF, created from custom JAXB classes
+- Code-first JAX-WS CXF, created from custom JAXB classes
-- WSDL-first CXF, created from generated JAXB classes
+- WSDL-first JAX-WS CXF, created from generated JAXB classes
 - Plain CXF, created from POJOs
 - Proxy CXF, which handles plain SOAP messages instead of beans
 - Consumer, which takes the body of a SOAP message and transforms it for the other services